-- Ensure the header is tilted all the way BACK (tilt cylinder fully retracted), with the gauge wheels removed or fully retracted out of the way. - Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - While the header is in FLEX mode, and pressurized to approximately 30psi, calibrate your combine's header height via the combine's controls.
+- Ensure the header is tilted all the way back (hydraulic tilt cylinder is fully retracted or manual tilt turnbuckle is set to 16-1/4" pin to pin length), with the gauge wheels removed or fully retracted out of the way. - Make sure the header lateral tilt is level and the header and combine are sitting on a level surface. - While the header is in FLEX mode, and pressurized to approximately 30psi, calibrate your combine's header height via the combine's controls.
 Please refer to your combine's operator manual for information on where these settings can be changed.